A1eXeYM82/A1eXeYM82/README.md

 - 👋 Hi, I’m @A1eXeYM82
 - 👀 I’m interested in quality assurance and program development.
-- 🌱 I’m currently learning Postman and GIT
+- 🌱 I’m currently learning Python, Postman and GIT
-- 💞️ I’m looking to collaborate on testing API in Postman and transfer the result through the GIT
+- 💞️ I’m looking to collaborate on testing API in Postman and transfer the result through the GIT.
+Codin
 - 📫 How to reach me malyginalex82@gmail.com

 <!---